texadactyl/essayer/README.md

 Lessons Learned

 * The JVM and JNI are intimately intertwined.
+I doubt if we can successfully use JNI functions without creating a JVM without calling ```JNI_CreateJavaVM```.
 * Each thread that calls JNI functions must have its own JNI environment.
 * Trying to run a C program inside the same thread as the JVM seems to always lead to a crash.
 * Java_java_util_zip_Deflater_deflateBytesBytes will not work without using the JNI environment utility functions.
 See ```essayer/C``` for examples.
 That one doesn't crash although the resulting output length makes no sense.